scalableminds/webknossos/docs/tracing_ui.md

 1. If you already have a tracing open you can easily add more skeletons to it by drag and dropping an NML file onto your browser window.
 Otherwise, use the `Import NML` option next to `Download Selected Trees`.
 This will merge the NML file's content with the already open tracing.

-2. To import a skeleton tracing as a completely new wK annotation, just drag and drop the NML file anywhere on your user dashboard.
+2. To import a skeleton tracing as a completely new webKnossos annotation, just drag and drop the NML file anywhere on your user dashboard.
 Alternately, navigate to your user dashboard and use the `Upload Annotation` button within the "Explorative Tracings" section.

 ![Skeletons can be imported by drag and drop in the tracing view or from the dashboard](images/tracing_ui_import.png)